balima78/simK/README.md

 # ... with 39 more rows
 ```

-as inputs, this function requires a data set with an *ID* and patients HLA information (HLA typing and cPRA value) with the same format as provided  by `candidates.df()`.
-Defining `n.seed` allows for reproducibility.
+as inputs, this function requires a data set with an *ID* and patients HLA information (HLA typing and cPRA value) with the same format as provided  by `candidates_df()`.
+Defining `n_seed` allows for reproducibility.

 :warning:
 All these functions rely on HLA typing at intermediate resolution as described at  [Lima *et al*, 2013](https://www.slideshare.net/balima78/lima-2013).